youkely/youkely.github.io/_pages/about.md

 I am an algorithm enginner at Huawei.
 I received my M.Sc. degree from [ETH Zurich](https://ethz.ch/en.html) in 2020, under the supervision of Prof. [Marc Pollefeys](https://people.inf.ethz.ch/pomarc/) at Department of Computer Science.
 During the study, I also finished a robotics project in Autonomous System Lab under the supervision of Prof. [Roland Siegwart](https://asl.ethz.ch/).
 Before that, I received B.Eng. degree from UM-SJTU Joint Institute (JI), [Shanghai Jiao Tong University (SJTU)](https://www.sjtu.edu.cn/).
 I was a research intern in Segway Robotics during winter 2019, working with Dr. [Jianzhu Huai](https://www.jianzhuhuai.com/).
 I was an exchange student in [Hong Kong University of Science and Techonology](https://hkust.edu.hk/) in Spring 2016, under the supervision of Prof. [Shuhuai Yao](https://rraynachen.wixsite.com/website).

+<b>News:</b>
+* Our team won the first place of the 2022ECCV-MLAD(Map-Based Localization for Autonomous Driving) challenge!

 <b>Education:</b>
 * M.Sc. in Robotics, ETH Zurich, 2020
 * B.Eng. in Mechanical Engineering, Shanghai Jiao Tong University, 2017